-Magic: the Gathering – Duels of the Planeswalkers was a game for the PC that was released in February of 1997 by Microprose.
+Magic: the Gathering – Duels of the Planeswalkers is a game for the PC that was released in February of 1997 by Microprose.

 The game combined the Magic: the Gathering card game with RPG elements, set in the realm of Shandalar.
 The player begins with a starting deck of cards and acquires new cards and power-ups as he or she defeats monsters in games of Magic: the Gathering.